epicallan/epicallan.github.io/posts/2019-09-24-unifying-servant-server-error-responses.md

 The [servant-errors library](https://github.com/epicallan/servant-errors) does precisely this.
 The logic is to customise responses with status codes higher than 200 while lacking HTTP content types into user preferred format.

 A pleasant outcome of this approach is that it can subsequently format user thrown exceptions within servant route handlers such that they match the internal Servant error responses when they lack an HTTP content-type.
-The use of this library can, therefore, enable us to achieve uniform HTTP server error responses across an entire servant application.
+The use of this library can, therefore, enable us to achieve uniform HTTP server error responses across an entire servant application for errors of `category A and B`.

 Minimal Complete Sample usage example